List of Bodmer Papyri

 The following list is based on the catalogues of the Bodmer Lab, Brent Nongbri and Albert Pietersma.
-The numbering system of Bodmer Papyri is primarily based on the abbreviation "Papyrus Bodmer" with an Arabic numeral (e.g. Papyrus Bodmer 23).
-Some scholarship uses the older system of Roman numerals (e.g. Papyrus Bodmer XXIII) but this is inefficient for a sortable, online database, so it is used secondarily.
-Where a date range for a papyrus can be ascertained, it is included, but otherwise one isn't included.
+The numbering system is based on the abbreviation "Papyrus Bodmer" with an Arabic numeral (e.g. Papyrus Bodmer 23).
+Where a date range for a papyrus can be ascertained, it is included.
 The "citation(s)" section refers to the editio princeps of the papyrus, alongside later text revisions or additions.
 When a papyrus is part of a larger codex, that codex's name is added.